kairos-io/kairos-docs/content/en/docs/Advanced/configuring_partitions.md

       label: PARTITION_TWO
 ```

-In the case of wanting an extra partition to take over the rest of the disk space (by setting the size to 0), we need to also mark persistent with a fixed size.
+Only one partition can expand to the rest of the disk.
-Currently, the default value for the persistent partition is set to 0 which means "take over the rest of the disk space free".
+Either persistent or one of the extra-partitions.
-In order to mark a different partition with that value, we need to set it to a fixed size, as there cannot be 2 partitions that want to take over the rest of the space.
+In case you want the latter, you need to specify the size of persistent to a fixed value.

 An example of this would be as follows: